 There is a need to carry out analytical and empirical studies to identify and understand the local cultural values that serve as guidelines (Fairclough, 1992).
-It is also used as a bulwark based on the influence of global cultural residues.
-A spiritualist culture is the antithesis of a global culture that tends to be liberal and materialist.
+It is also used as a bulwark based on the influence of global cultural residue.

+culture that tends to be liberal and materialist.
 Therefore, there is a need to oversee the development and influence of global culture to boost development, to uphold human dignity and integrity (Biria and Mohammadi, 2012).